H-4 EAD Concurrent Filing with H-1B Extension: Strategy Guide

 Concurrent filing means submitting three forms together in a single package:

-When USCIS receives all three together, the service center may adjudicate them as a single case.
-If the employer files the I-129 with premium processing ($2,965), the H-1B decision comes within 15 business days — and when the cases are bundled, the H-4 and EAD decisions often follow shortly after.
+When USCIS receives all three together, it may adjudicate them as a related package.
+If the employer files the I-129 with premium processing ($2,965), USCIS guarantees action on the eligible H-1B petition within 15 business days; any H-4 or EAD decision remains discretionary and may stay in standard processing.

 Why Bundling Is No Longer Mandatory